Keeping Farm & Landscape Workers Safe: Steps Employers Can Take to Protect Workers

 This blog is part of a series focused on keeping agricultural and green industry employees safe during the COVID-19 pandemic.
 Other blogs in the series cover information employers need to share with employees and what to do if an employee is sick or exposed to COVID-19.

 Farm workers and green industry professionals (landscapers, tree trimmers, pesticide/fertilizer applicators, etc.) already face risks from heat illness, equipment injury, agri-chemical exposure, and other workplace hazards.
 With the outbreak of COVID-19, they now face an additional risk as they work to produce our food and maintain our urban landscapes.
 Some of our local agricultural employers have reached out to UF/IFAS Extension for guidance in keeping their workplaces safe during the pandemic.
-Below is a summary of current guidance, based on the CDC’s Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease (accessed April 17, 2020) and Executive Orders issued by Florida Governor DeSantis.
-Another very helpful and well-organized manual is OSHA’s Guidance on Preparing Workplaces for COVID-19 (accessed April 17, 2020).
+Below is a summary of current guidance, based on the CDC’s Interim Guidance for Agricultural Workers and Employers (updated June 11, 2020; accessed July 27, 2020) and Interim Guidance for Businesses and Employers Responding to Coronavirus Disease (updated May 6, 2020; accessed July 24, 2020).
+Other helpful resources include OSHA’s Guidance on Preparing Workplaces for COVID-19 and a quick tips 1-page fact sheet, COVID-19 Guidance for Agricultural Workers and Employers from the Martin County Department of Health and UF/IFAS Extension Martin County.
 As information about COVID-19 changes frequently, this blog is intended as a basic summary of the major considerations, with links where you can access the most current guidance from the CDC and OSHA.

 What steps can I take as an employer to promote safety?